Where Does Saltwater Come From

 Q: Is the salinity of the ocean increasing?

 A: The overall salinity of the ocean is relatively stable over long periods, as the inputs and outputs are roughly balanced.
-However, there are regional variations, and some studies suggest subtle changes in salinity in specific areas due to factors like climate change and increased freshwater runoff from melting glaciers and ice caps.
+Even so, there are regional variations, and some studies suggest subtle changes in salinity in specific areas due to factors like climate change and increased freshwater runoff from melting glaciers and ice caps.
 The long-term effects of these changes on global ocean salinity are still being investigated.

 Q: Can we drink seawater?